silvio3105/Rules3105/README.md

 **Note:**
 - MCU-related drivers are grouped with folder in `Drivers` folder(both source and header files).
-- Folder `Make` contains one Make file for every hardware version.
+- Folder `Make` contains one Make file for every hardware version and/or application type.

 ### Driver/library project folder structure